fulmiiiiine/Quick-assist-WIKI/index.md

 ---

 ## 🌟 Overview
 Quick-Assist is designed to help you manage your Discord server effortlessly.
-With a range of commands for moderation, leveling, and logging, this bot ensures a smooth experience for all users.
+With a range of commands for moderation, leveling, logging, and more, this bot ensures a smooth experience for all users.

 ---